Pod-Point/homestead/docs/PreRequisites.md

 The output of `php -v` should now echo the version 7.

 <a id="how-does-it-work"></a>
-# How Does it Work?
+# How Does It Work?

 <a id="provisioning"></a>
 ## Provisioning